madetech/learn/core-skills/frontend-development/resources/semantic-html.md

 [This article](https://internetingishard.com/html-and-css/semantic-html/) has excellent examples of using the HTML5 semantic elements to produce more meaningful markup.

-Mozilla highlights [some of these new elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantic_elements), and has [references and tutorials around their use](https://developer.mozilla.org/en-US/docs/Web/HTML)
+Mozilla highlights [some of these new elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantic_elements), and has [references and guides around their use](https://developer.mozilla.org/en-US/docs/Web/HTML)